vollmerf/vollmerf.github.io/software/README.md

 The following are open source software.
 Citation should be given for their usage, see the accompanying CITATION.md files.

-[SphereContour](../spherecontour/) C, Pascal, and MATLAB/Octave versions of a program for automatic contouring of spherical orientation data using a modified Kamb method to create spherical projections including Schmidt (equal-area) and stereographic (equal-angle) plots.
+[SphereContour](../spherecontour/) C, Pascal, and MATLAB versions of a program for automatic contouring of spherical orientation data using a modified Kamb method to create spherical projections including Schmidt (equal-area) and stereographic (equal-angle) plots.

-[HyperContour](../hypercontour/) MATLAB/Octave script for contouring geologic fabric and finite strain data on the unit hyperboloid, including Rf/phi, Elliott polar, and equal-area fabric plots.
+[HyperContour](../hypercontour/) MATLAB script for contouring geologic fabric and finite strain data on the unit hyperboloid, including Rf/phi, Elliott polar, and equal-area fabric plots.

 [TriFabPlot](../trifabplot/) MATLAB script for plotting directional data orientation tensors of CPO, fabric and finite strain data, including contours of density and intensity indexes.